The Amusement Park: Plot

 The man buys groceries, but cannot carry them all so he simply takes some crackers and a jar of peanut butter.
 As he sits to eat, he beckons some children to come and converse with him, but a younger man accuses him of being a "degenerate" and he leaves in shame.
 The man is beckoned into a building by younger people who tell him that he will have fun, but upon entering, it is a claustrophobic room where elders are forced to perform in uncomfortable exercise machines.
 He leaves, but breaks his glasses in the process.
 He comes upon a fortune teller and witnesses a young couple enter and ask what their future will be like.
-The fortune teller shows them that they will be living in a soon to be built over apartment building where they will have little support from their personal doctor and neighbors.
+The fortune teller shows them that they will be living in a soon-to-be-built apartment building where they will have little support from their personal doctor and neighbors.
 Angry, the young man leaves and punches the older man who collapses.

 When the man comes to his senses, the park is empty save for three bikers who beat him and then take his tickets.
 As people suddenly appear, they all ignore him.
 With very little money, he goes to get first aid.
 The medical center, set up like a store, is full of various elders equipment and the doctors and nurses hastily rush everyone through.
 The man finds himself simply getting a band aid on his head and a cane and is ushered out.
 He comes upon some men trying to sell retirement homes and ends up getting pick-pocketed.
 The pick-pocket is revealed to run a freak show, which simply consists of elders dressed in casual clothing.
-Everyone is upset and as the man gets up to leave, is suddenly chased by the patrons who accuse him of trying to escape the freak show.
+Everyone is upset and as the man gets up to leave, he is suddenly chased by the patrons who accuse him of trying to escape the freak show.
 He finds "sanctuary", but it closes upon his arrival.

 The man finally gets some solace when a little girl offers for him to read The Three Little Pigs to her and have some chicken.
 The mother apathetically takes her and the book away as he finally breaks down into tears.
 He leaves the piece of chicken behind and walks back to the white room; resigned and defeated.
 Moments later, a cleaner optimistic version of himself enters as the scene from the beginning repeats.
 The man sits tired and powerless over not being able to stop his younger self.